Big-Life-Lab/predictive-algorithms/README.md

 **2)** PMML can also be used within specifically-designed calculation or scoring engines such as [http://openscoring.io](http://openscoring.io/) or  [https://zementis.com](https://zementis.com).

 **3)** We have APIs to perform calculations, based on the PMML files within this repository.
 For example, see Heart and Stroke Foundation’s eHealth Risk Assessment. [https://ehealth.heartandstroke.ca](https://ehealth.heartandstroke.ca) APIs provide additional outcome measures.
-For example, the MPoRT algorithm main outcome is 5-year risk, but also provided is life expectancy, survival to specified age, life expectancy lost from health behaviours (smoking, alcohol, diet and exercise).
+For example, the MPoRT algorithm main outcome is 1-year risk, but also provided are life expectancy, survival to specified age, life expectancy lost from health behaviours (smoking, alcohol, diet and exercise).
 Please contact dmanuel@ohri.ca for more information about connecting to our API.

 **4)** Individual risk calculations can be performed at [https://projectbiglife.ca](https://projectbiglife.ca)